MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/entity-attribute-metadata-messages.md

 ---
 title: "Entity attribute metadata messages (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
 description: "An entity attribute is a container for a piece of data in an entity.
-In the developer guide (SDK) documentation the term “attribute” and “property” (class property) are often used interchangeably with the term “entity attribute.”" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: "" ms.service: "crm-online" ms.suite: "" ms.tgt_pltfrm: "" ms.topic: "article"
+In the developer guide (SDK) documentation the term “attribute” and “property” (class property) are often used interchangeably with the term “entity attribute.”" ms.custom: ms.date: 10/31/2017 ms.reviewer: ms.service: crm-online ms.suite: ms.tgt_pltfrm: ms.topic: article
 applies_to:
-  - "Dynamics 365 for Customer Engagement (online)"
+  - Dynamics 365 for Customer Engagement (online)
-  - "Dynamics 365 for Customer Engagement Version 9.x"
+  - Dynamics 365 for Customer Engagement Version 9.x
 ms.assetid: 56f3ec6e-622c-43e2-9d7a-9a3a4d77e701
 caps.latest.revision: 17
-author: "JimDaly"
+author: JimDaly
-ms.author: "jdaly"
+ms.author: jdaly
-manager: "amyla"
+manager: amyla
 search.audienceType:
   - developer
 search.app: